leonstafford/bio-site/content/notes/keep_your_core_strong.md

 categories = []
 +++

-Just as the sage advice from [The Pragmattic Programmer](https://pragprog.com/book/tpp/the-pragmatic-programmer) on mastering one text editor makes so much sense for those of us whose majority of work is rearranging bits on the digital titanic, the same holds true for knowing your operating system and investing in solid tooling for your other main productivite tasks.
+Just as the sage advice from [The Pragmatic Programmer](https://pragprog.com/book/tpp/the-pragmatic-programmer) on mastering one text editor makes so much sense for those of us whose majority of work is rearranging bits on the digital titanic, the same holds true for knowing your operating system and investing in solid tooling for your other main productive tasks.

 ### Opinionated preface - Open source or GTFO